dwgoon/sfa/doc/tutorial.rst

 We can see some links have no change in their signal flows between the two conditions.
-Obviously, the signal flow from PI3K to PIP3 decreased due to the perturbation.
+Obviously, the signal flow from PI3K to PIP3 has decreased due to the perturbation.
-However, the depletion of all out-links of PI3K upregulates the signal flow from MEK to ERK (i.e., positive value).
+However, the depletion of all out-links of PI3K has upregulated the signal flow from MEK to ERK (i.e., positive value).